slimbootloader/documentation/source/developer-guides/configuration.rst

   PLATFORMID_CFG_DATA.PlatformId                  | 0x9

-.. note:: Internally, |SPN| adds 16 to dynamic Platform ID in order not to conflict with static IDs.
+.. note:: Internally, |SPN| adds 16 to Platform ID detected using GPIOs in order not to conflict with static IDs.

 3. Build |SPN| and stitch IFWI image